 For more information vist broidalaw.com/process.html

-This is a representative sampling of cases litigated by Mr. Broida.
-It includes some cases where the client prevailed and some where the client did not prevail.
-The purpose is to show the type of litigation handled by Mr. Broida.
-Understand that case results depend upon a variety of factors unique to each case.
+Case results depend on factors unique to each case.
 Case results do not guarantee or predict a similar result in any future case undertaken by Mr. Broida.
 Litigation is an unpredictable business, with one exception: the investment of time and expense.

 Acting Chairman Robbins - May 1, 2017